Skip Navigation LinksHome : FAA SMS

 • Facilitating cross-organizational communication and cooperation.

-SRM allows the organization to determine the need for and efficacy of new and revised risk controls following an assessment of acceptable risks.
+Allows the organization to determine the need for and efficacy of new and revised risk controls following an assessment of acceptable risks.
 The formal process should include such details as system description; hazard identification; and risk assessment, analysis, and control/mitigation.
-Organizations employing the FAA SMS may embed the SRM process in other organizational execution processes.
+Organizations employing the FAA SMS may embed the safety risk management process in other organizational execution processes.

-The SA element evaluates the continual effectiveness of the established and implemented risk control and mitigation activities and strategies, while also supporting the identification of new hazards.
-SA functions need included in organizational management activities to provide confidence the organization is operating at or above the required levels of safety.
+Evaluates the continual effectiveness of established and implemented risk control and mitigation activities and strategies, while also supporting the identification of new hazards.
+It ensures organizational outputs meet or exceed the required levels of safety.

-SA also ensures organizations are complying with all established FAA orders, standards, policies, and directives in addition to FAA SMS requirements through information acquisition activities such as audits, evaluations, and employee reporting.
-This information acquisition also provides insight into additional ways to improve safety and further reduce risk., while existing SA functions continue to evaluate and improve the organizations’ products and services.
+Safety Assurance also ensures organizations comply with all established FAA orders, standards, policies, and directives and FAA SMS requirements through information acquisition activities such as audits, evaluations, and employee reporting.
+This information acquisition also provides insight into additional ways to improve safety and further reduce risk, while existing safety assurance functions continue to evaluate and improve the organizations’ products and services.

 Safety Promotion

-Safety Promotion within the FAA SMS framework covers such functions as training, communication, and related organizational actions to create and promulgate a positive safety culture across all levels of the workforce.
+Covers training, communication, and related organizational actions to create and publicize a positive safety culture across all levels of the workforce.
 Required activities include such activities as: providing SMS training, advocating a positive safety culture, communicating safety system awareness, matching required competencies against system requirements, sharing safety lessons learned across the organization, and ensuring everyone has and knows their role in promoting and practicing safety.